Rock Transgresivo: Background, recording and production

 In 1987 the band was on hiatus when Roberto Iniesta decided to come back with Salo and Luis "von Fanta" as new members in 1988.
-They hadn't enough money for recording a studio album so they sold tickets that would be exchanged for the album.
+They didn't have enough money for recording a studio album so they sold tickets that would be exchanged for the album.
 When they sold 250 tickets they had earned enough money to afford the recording.
 At January 1989 they started the recording of their first 7 songs on Duplimatic Studios in Madrid, containing Extremaydura, Emparedado, Decidí, Romperás, Arrebato, Jesucristo García, La Hoguera.

 The distribution of the demo tape Rock Transgresivo began to attract attention inside and outside their home region of Plasencia; it was so well received that the Catalan television program Plastic invited them for a live performance.
 They were then selected for the national final of the Yamaha trophy in which they finished third.

 After their appearance on the TV, Avispa Music noticed them and offered them a three-year contract.
 The album was recorded that summer, containing the same songs as Rock Transgresivo (in addition to "Amor Castúo").
-It was made "in a big hurry and few resources," so that from the outset the result leaves them unsatisfied.
-The technical and economic problems with the label started at the recording, so a few years later they would decide to re-release the album.
+It was made "in a big hurry and with few resources," so that from the outset the result left them unsatisfied.
+Technical and economic problems with the label started during the recording session, so a few years later they decided to re-release the album.